Sydnethy/2537_Assignment1_SJ/README.txt

 50/50 (Total grade out of 50, 5 marks each x 10 items)

-Perhaps I would get a bonus mark or two for having a ton of pictures of my dog Kenai!?
-I had some trouble with my sessions and had to submit this assignment late v_v
+Perhaps I could get a bonus mark or two for having a ton of pictures of my dog Kenai!?
+I have completely finished the assignment but had some trouble with my sessions and Render and had to submit this assignment late v_v

 *Note items are considered *fully* complete (marked with an x inside the box: [x]), OR incomplete (box is left empty: [ ])